dougeby/IntuneDocs/intune/certficates-pfx-configure.md

   This connector handles requests for PFX files imported to Intune for S/MIME email encryption for a specific user.

   This connector can automatically update itself when new versions become available.
 To use the update capability, you must:
-  - Install the PFX Certificate Connector on your server.
+  - Install the Imported PFX Certificates Connector for Microsoft Intune on your server.
-  - Open firewalls to allow the connector to reach **autoupdate.msappproxy.net** on port **443**.
+  - To automatically receive important updates, ensure firewalls are open that allow the connector to contact **autoupdate.msappproxy.net** on port **443**.

 - **Windows Server**: You use a Windows Server to host: